Girl Scouts of U.S.A.: Commit to Use Ethical Cocoa in Your Cookies

 The Girl Scouts’ website tries to give the impression that they source their cocoa responsibly by stating that they are a part of the Chocolate Manufacturer's Association (CMA).
 However, the CMA is widely recognized to be ineffective and is in fact a lobby group for big chocolate companies.
 A call into the Girl Scouts’ bakers said only that they buy their cocoa on the “open market” -- a market often flooded with the products of exploited kids.

 Thus, I am calling on the Girl Scouts to start buying chocolate that isn't tainted with atrocity and child slavery.
 By buying ethically sourced chocolate from companies like Equal Exchange or Divine, companies who are commited to sustainable farming and responsible social practices, the Girl Scouts could guarantee that slaves are not used in any part of the production of the chocolate.
 Hershey's, Nestle, Mars, Cadbury, and Ferrero Rocher have all committed to phasing in more ethically sourced chocolate.
 I have called the Girl Scout office and left a message with the Media Relations department, asking to have a conversation about ethically sourcing ingredients.
 Unfortunately, my call has not been returned.
 It's time for the Girl Scouts to step up.

 In signing this petition, you are asking the Girl Scouts of America to stand behind Girl Scout tenets -- for girls in the US and in cocoa-producing countries.
 To do what we are teaching our Girl Scouts; be considerate and caring, be responsible for what they say and do, and make the world a better place.
 Girl Scouts, take a stand, commit to ethcially source your cocoa.

-Heidi Blanchard needs your help with “Girl Scouts of U.S.A.: Commit to Use Ethical Cocoa in Your Cookies”.
-Join Heidi and 2,859 supporters today.
+Chad Blanchard needs your help with “Girl Scouts of U.S.A.: Commit to Use Ethical Cocoa in Your Cookies”.
+Join Chad and 2,845 supporters today.